ReviewMyContract.aiReview My Contract

 — *You are 40 or older:* OWBPA's specific requirements — 21-day consideration period, 7-day revocation right, age disclosure requirements in group layoffs — require careful verification.
 An experienced employment attorney will ensure the agreement complies and that your ADEA waiver is valid on its terms.

 — *You have potential discrimination, harassment, or retaliation claims:* If your termination followed your complaint about workplace conduct, followed a medical leave, followed a pregnancy or FMLA request, was concentrated among a protected class, or occurred in circumstances suggesting discriminatory motive — you may have claims worth significantly more than the severance offer.
-An employment attorney can assess the value of your claims confidentially and advise whether the severance is adequate consideration for releasing them.

 — *You have unpaid compensation claims:* If you believe you are owed unpaid overtime, unpaid commissions, unpaid bonuses, or other wage and hour amounts, the release may extinguish these claims.
 An attorney can quantify what you may be owed independently and advise on whether the severance adequately compensates.